JayBazuzi/jaybazuzi.github.io/_posts/2018-04-07-neither-necessary-nor-sufficient.md

 To "refactor" is to change the internal structure of code without changing its external behavior.

 "Refactor safely" is redundant.
-I say "refactor safely" to differentiate from "I made a bunch of changes to the structure of the code, and the new structure will serve us better, and if I introduced any bugs, they'll be much easier to fix in this new structure."
+I say "refactor safely" to differentiate from "I made a bunch of changes to the structure of the code, and the code is much cleaner now, and if I introduced any bugs, they'll be much easier to fix in this new structure."
 Introducing a bug a a change in external behavior, so it's not refactoring.
 This is "editing".
 "Refactor safely" means that you can be certain that you haven't changed the behavior.

 When people talk about the "tests" they want in place for refactoring, they usually mean automated tests, often unit tests.
 That's fine.
 You can include manual testing in there if you want.
 No matter.

-# A parable.
+# An API parable.

 Suppose you're writing a customer-facing API.
 Maybe you work on Windows at Microsoft, and the new API is for augmented reality.
 Or maybe the API lets enterprises more closely monitor the desktops deployed throughout their organization.
 Whatever.